Skilful negotiation helps you get the right deal.

 - details of price, payment dates, payment method and delivery;

-- when the seller will retain ownership of the goods (eg until they are fully paid for);
+- when ownership of the goods will transfer from seller to buyer (eg when they are fully paid for);

 - what will happen if delivery is delayed due to circumstances beyond the seller’s control;